Brogibear/Python-Repo/README.md

 ### Objective

-In this lab, I create an algorithm that uses Python code to check whether an “allow list” contains any IP addresses identified on a “remove list.”
-This file is “allow_list.txt” and allows access to resources only certain users should see based on IP address.
-While another list “remove_list.txt” tells us which IP addresses should be removed from the file containing the allow list.
+This project is a simple network port scanner implemented in Python.
+It uses the socket library to attempt connections to specified ports on target IP addresses, identifying which ports are open.
+The tool can handle both single and multiple targets and provides real-time feedback on the scan progress.

 ### Skills Learned

-- Create a python script utilizing basic python concepts.
+- Create a python script utilizing basic python concepts and use the socket library.
-- Develop the script to have the ability to modify a file based on other files such as a list of IP addresses.
+- Develop the script to have the ability do a basic network scan.
-- Use python file manipulation techniques.
+- Use a python library outside of the common ones.
 - Implement python methods to manipulate files based on other factors.
 - Use critical thinking and problem-solving skills to create the script and understand how methods can be used for file manipulation.

 ### Tools Used

-- Python3, methods and file manipulation.
+- Python3, methods and python library.
 - IP Addressing.

 ### Steps